 Fields, Anita – “Flowers” Clay Figure

 This is a clay figure by Anita Fields.
 The figure is coil built and slipped with various clays and gold luster.
 The figures are meant to stand or to be hung on a wall.
 Each figure is painted with different designs.
 This figure has flowers painted on the body and the hair, face, and feet are all gold luster.
+The piece has a museum mount so it can stand, as well as being able to hang on a wall.
 Anita said of this piece:

 “My clay female figures are a culmination of all my clay work.
 The tell different parts of the Osage story.
 I often use textiles as well as clays for the bodies.
 The “clothing” convey my attitudes toward the strength of women and how native peoples show remarkable resourcefulness and adaptability toward their environment.
 The clothing Indian women created shows great pride, dignity, and hope in a culture facing insurmountable odds.